-Note: EC Regulation No 2111/2005 requires the establishment of a Community list of carriers which are subject to an operating ban throughout the EU and publication of that list to passengers (See http://europa.eu.int/comm/transport/air/safety/flywell_en.htm).
+Note: EC Regulation No 2111/2005 requires the establishment of a Community list of carriers which are subject to an operating ban throughout the EU and publication of that list to passengers (see http://europa.eu.int/comm/transport/air/safety/flywell_en.htm).
 In the event that the assigned airline or any substitute airline is or becomes listed on the Community list you may be entitled to reimbursement or re-routing if your flight is cancelled because it is subject to an operating ban.
-Further information can also be found on the CAA’s website at http://www.caa.co.uk.
+Further information can also be found on the CAA's website.

 Under EU law (Regulation 261/2004) you have rights in some circumstances to refunds and/or compensation from your airline in cases of denied boarding, cancellation or delay to flights.
 Full details of these rights will be publicised at EU airports and will also be available from airlines.
 However, reimbursement in such cases is the responsibility of the airline and will not automatically entitle you to a refund of your holiday cost from us.
-Your right to a refund and/or compensation from us is set out in the clauses above (clause 3 & clause 4).
-If your airline does not comply with these rules you should complain to the Civil Aviation Authority on 020 7240 6061 or at email@example.com.
+Your right to a refund and/or compensation from us is set out in the clauses 3 and 4 above.
+If your airline does not comply with these rules you should complain to the Civil Aviation Authority on 020 7240 6061 or at firstname.lastname@example.org.

 6. DelaysMore Details